 Third Grade Specials: Music, Art, STEM (Science, Technology, Engineering, Math), Physical Education, Computer , Library

-Bible: Fourth grade Bible instruction is organized into ten thematic units that surveys selected portions of the Old and New Testaments.
-Bible is an academic subject that includes Bible memory assignments, but the goal is to teach the students to know, love, and live the Bible!
-Bible class time strives to instill a desire in students to know more about God, promotes understanding and application of Bible knowledge to daily life, and provides a systematic plan for the practice of Bible skills.
+Bible: Fourth grade Bible instruction focuses on the Old Testament.
+Bible is an academic subject that includes memory of Bible verses, but the goal is to teach the students to have a Biblical Worldview.
+Bible class time strives to instill a desire in students to know more about God, and promote understanding and application of God’s word.

 English: The study of English in fourth grade fosters an appreciation of language as a gift from God.
 English class develops the correct use of English grammar in written and oral communication.
-The curriculum contains identification of the eight parts of speech, sentence types, diagrams, the writing process, and reference skills.
+The curriculum contains the identification of the eight parts of speech, sentence types, diagrams, the writing process, and reference skills.
+Students complete eight writing projects that include, personal narrative, friendly letter with instructions, compare-contrast essay, book review, tall tale, research report, business letter, and poetry.

 Spelling: Spelling instruction equips the student to apply spelling skills in order to produce accurate, God- honoring written communication.
 Weekly list lessons include word sorting according to phonetic rules, word study, proofreading, dictionary skills, and writing application activities.